-The closest you're going to get to a waterfront brunch in the Mile High City.
-A great home- cooked breakfast, and views of Sloan's Lake to go with it.
+Rupert’s at the Edge is about the closest you’re going to get to a waterfront brunch in the Mile High City.
+Come for the comforting, homestyle breakfast, and stay for the views of Sloan’s Lake.

-The Universal is a place that lives up to its name.
-It's actually good at everything.
-The food, the service, the cocktails, the vibe - it's the full package, all wrapped up and tied together with a pretty little Americana-diner-themed bow
+The Universal is a place that lives up to its name because it’s actually good at everything.
+The food, the service, the cocktails, the vibe - it’s the full package, all wrapped up and tied together with a pretty little Americana-diner-themed bow

-"Health conscious" and "brunch" don't always pair well together, but Vital has found a way to blend the two in seamless harmony.
-Must be magic.
-Or Kale.
+“Health conscious” and “brunch” don’t always pair well together, but Vital has found a way to blend the two in seamless harmony.
+Must be magic - or maybe kale.

-One of the best spots in the hood to grab brunch and watch some early football on Saturday and Sunday.
-Especially if you're dining/drinking solo.
+One of the best spots in the neighborhood to grab brunch and watch some early football on Saturday and Sunday.
+Especially if you’re dining/drinking solo.

 Legend has it the sandwiches here have a secret ingredient that cures hangovers.
 We’re assuming that has more to do with the beer menu than mystical powers, but everyone loves a good fairy tale.
 Especially ones that include sandwiches.
 And beer.

-One of our favorite sidewalk cafes in the Lower Highlands.
-A lot of people think of it as a backup option when its neighbor Duo is packed during weekend brunch service.
-But we'd argue that Gallop's a worthwhile first choice any day of the week.
+Gallop Cafe is ine of our favorite sidewalk cafes in the Lower Highlands.
+A lot of people think of it as a backup option when its neighbor Duo is packed during weekend brunch service, but we’d argue that Gallop is a worthwhile first choice any day of the week.

 The best place in the area for breakfast with young kids.
 The menu also has some pretty amazing grown-up dishes to keep everyone happy.

 Old Major continues to be one of the hottest spots in LoHi, especially for brunch.
-It's definitely a see-and-be-seen kind of joint, but the food is just as good as the scene.
+It’s definitely a see-and-be-seen kind of place, but the food is just as good as the scene.

 Root Down is the reigning king of Denver’s patio brunch options.
 Which means you need to plan ahead and get a reservation, or be prepared to wait - the crowds here tend to settle in to share stories from the previous night (over bottomless mimosas).

 Like a lot of other Denver restaurants, Linger focuses on natural ingredients, healthy menu options, and local sourcing.
-Unlike a lot of Denver restaurants, it's located in a renovated mortuary.
-If you have anyone in your party with any kind of food allergies or a special request/When Harry Met Sally kind of diet, Linger is the place to take them - their kitchen is known for being very accommodating to special requests or food prep variations.
+Unlike a lot of Denver restaurants, though, it’s located in a renovated mortuary.
+If you have anyone in your party with any kind of food allergies or restrictions, Linger is the place to take them - their kitchen is known for being very accommodating to requests.

-Lola's the spot for small plates to share and stiff drinks early in the day.
-Think of it as the perfect spot to relax without getting over-stuffed and plan out the rest of your afternoon when you're looking to hang in LoHi.
+Lola is the spot for small plates to share and stiff drinks early in the day.
+It’s the perfect spot to relax without getting over-stuffed and to plan out the rest of your afternoon when you’re looking to hang in LoHi.

-We've had our issues with Duo's dinner service, but brunch never fails.
-This is your spot for early in the game brunch dates.
+We’ve had our issues with Duo’s dinner service, but brunch never fails.
+This is your spot for early in the game brunch dates, if those are a thing.
 Order the chocolate French toast.

 The patio here is great for a big group if you can lock it down.
-And the indoor dining area has a nice, homey feel to it.
-Mostly everything on the menu is consistently good - the only thing we don't fully back is the burger (which is sometimes overcooked).
+Though the indoor dining area also has a nice, homey feel to it.
+Most everything on the menu is consistently good - the only thing we don’t fully back is the burger (which is sometimes overcooked).

-If you're looking to walk into a place ready to mingle around 11 a.m. and stumble out with your soul mate (for the weekend at least) around 4 p.m., Ale House is your play.
+If you’re looking to walk in somewhere at 11am to mingle before stumbling out with your soul mate (for the weekend at least) around 4pm, Ale House is your play.

 Recess is our favorite spot to meet up with our group to grab a bite and some drinks and plan out the rest of our day.
 A perfect spot If you’re looking to relax, but not lose total control of your day.

-The Tavern is the perfect blend of biker dive and sports bar, with some of the best bar food in town.
-It's a massive space filled with TVs, a handful of pool tables.
-Don't leave without asking them to show you their tots.
+The Tavern is the perfect blend of biker, dive, and sports bar, with some of the best bar food in town.
+It’s a massive space filled with TVs and a handful of pool tables.
+Don’t leave without getting the tots.

-Ophelia's let's you live out that fantasy you've always had about eating brunch inside a brothel.
-Don't worry, It's all legal - the brothel part is all aesthetic.
+Ophelia’s lets you live out that fantasy you’ve always had about eating brunch inside a brothel.
+Don’t worry, It’s all legal - the brothel part is all aesthetic.
 The Soapbox has a great menu for everyone, and the space is always fun and lively.
-A great way to mix up the morning and kick off a wild weekend.

-Queso, street tacos, and a good chance you'll run into the person you met out last night under less-PG circumstances.
-Comida is always a great scene on weekends, but if you don't want to be sceney, you can always just avoid it by putting your face straight into some tacos.
+Queso, street tacos, and a good chance you’ll run into the person you met out last night under less-PG circumstances are all part of the game at Comida.
+It’s always a great scene on weekends, but if you don’t want to be sceney, you can always just avoid it by putting your face straight into some tacos.

 At the southern end of RiNo, The Preservery’s location makes for a nice walk if you’re coming from anywhere around North LoDo - especially before or after a Rockies game.
 It’s close to Coors Field, yes, but far enough away to avoid drunken stragglers looking to get rowdy.
 Skip the ballgame traffic here sipping drinks and eating sandwiches on the patio.
 Weekday brunch doesn’t get much better.

 The de facto downtown way to brunch with young humans.
-If you or a friend have kids, and want a delicious and healthy-ish breakfast amongst a sea of $1,200 strollers, come here.
+If you or a friend has kids, and want a delicious and healthy-ish breakfast amongst a sea of $1,200 strollers, come here.